-The Duke of Marlborough on the outskirts is being revamped as a fun, family-friendly pub with an all day street food style menu and due to open in February, while in the town centre what was The Kings Head hopes to open its doors as 11 Park Lane come April.
+The Duke of Marlborough on the outskirts is being revamped as a fun, family-friendly pub with an all day street-food style menu this Spring, while in the town centre what was The Kings Head hopes to open its doors as 11 Park Lane come April.

 Headed up by director Chris Brewster, who has recruited general manager Rich Gibbs and executive chef Mike Wallis, the trio form a dream team who aim to bring the two sites back to life.